Salvadoran colón: History

-On October 1, 1892, the government of President Carlos Ezeta, decided that the Salvadoran peso should be called the 'Colon', in homage to the discoverer of America.
+On October 1, 1892, the government of President Carlos Ezeta, decided that the Salvadoran peso should be called the 'Colon', in homage to Christopher Columbus.
 The colón replaced the peso at par in 1919.
 It was initially pegged to the U.S. dollar at a rate of 2 colones = 1 dollar.
 El Salvador left the gold standard in 1931 and its value floated.

 On June 19, 1934, the Central Bank was created as the government body responsible for monetary policy and the sole body authorized to issue currency in the nation.
 On January 1, 2001, under the government of President Francisco Flores, the Law of Monetary Integration went into effect and allowed the free circulation of U.S. dollar in the country (see dollarization), with a fixed exchange rate of 8.75 colones.
 The colon has not officially ceased to be legal tender.

 Post-colonial currency

 In the mid-19th century, farms produced tin sheets (property sheets) with the farm's name and were used as payment to employees, the sheets only had value in the farm store that issued it, so it created a monopoly.
 Workers couldn't leave their jobs without losing everything.
 During the existence of the Central American Federation, the monetary system did not change with respect to the colonial system and continued using silver by weight as the main currency with circulation of macaques and property sheets.
 Once the federation dissolved, the Salvadoran government decreed the issuance of the first national currency, "Reales", silver coins engraved with an "R" and the "Escudos (Shields)" were gold coins with an "E" engraved.

 In 1883, under the presidency of Dr. Rafael Zaldívar, the First Monetary Law was adopted using "peso" as a monetary unit, discarding the Spanish system of division into 8 reales.
 The new law served as a basis for the metric system, where the peso was equivalent to 10 reales.
 At the end of the 19th century, new paper money began to play an important role as an instrument of change as a unit of measure of the value of goods and as an element of savings.
 The job of issuing banknotes was decreed to private banks licensed by the government.

 The first bank to issue banknotes was the Banco International (International Bank), founded in 1880, this bank was granted exclusive issuing rights, but then lost exclusivity to Banco Occidental and Banco Agricola Comercial.
 Under the presidency of Carloz Ezeta, the mint was inaugurated on August 28 of 1892.
 On October 1 of that year as a tribute to Christopher Columbus in the Discovery of America, the legislature reformed the monetary law and changed the name to "Colón".
 The exchange rate from US dollar at that time was 2 colones for a dollar.